develprr/metamatic-blog/_posts/2022-03-29-performance-gain-using-hash-objects.markdown

-In today's abundance of computer hardware and super efficient CPUs, it appears that software of our time is often quite crappily crafted from the performance perspective.
+In today's abundance of computer hardware and super efficient CPUs, it appears that software of our time is often quite lousily crafted, at least seen from the performance perspective.

 There's no lack of articles on Medium and other forums promoting software "paradigms" that are quite disastrous for the CPU